s3aryal/FINANCE_101/README.md

 # JUPITER ANALYTICS PLATFORM

-This app uses Python to apply various regresions (i.e.Linear,Random Forest,Multi-LayerPerceptron)of technical indicators such as RSI and MACD to predict stock prices
+This app uses Python to apply various regresions (i.e.Linear,Random Forest,Multi-LayerPerceptron)of technical indicators such as RSI and MACD to predict stock prices.

  ### Setup
 To run this project, download it locally: